Gandi/hubot-phabs/README.md

     .phab uncheck!
-        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last line matching it will be the unchecked one If the '!' is added, it will also return the previous checked checkbox
+        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last matching line will be the unchecked one If the '!' is added, it will also return the previous checked checkbox
         permission: phuser